nehapatlolla/sql-fundamentals/sql.md

 - ## rollup

 - rollup groups by first as one column and then it groups by the both other columns
-- here first time it groups by the region and then region, product_type
+- here first time it groups by the region and then region, product_type, null

 - if you give the n columns it gives the n+1 columns